marcofavorito/my-exercism/README.md

       python build-img.py --token <your-token>

-- build the Exercism image with configuration file:
+- build the Exercism image with configuration file (a json file with the field "token"):

       python build-img.py --config <path-to-config.json>